 How long is occupational therapy assistant school?
 Bryant & Stratton College offers an Associate of Applied Science in Occupational Therapy Assistant that can be completed in just over two years.
 The program incorporates four distinct clinical experiences across various healthcare environments, including two integrated and two culminating placements.
 This comprehensive approach equips students with the practical skills and a variety of situations needed to thrive in the long-term as occupational therapy assistants.

 Can you get an occupational therapy assistant degree online?
 Due to the clinical nature of many of the requirements for graduation, there are very few programs where even a portion of the instruction is offered in an online format.
 At Bryant & Stratton College, our Occupational Therapy Assistant (OTA) program offers flexible learning options to suit your needs.
-Choose between a fully on-site experience at our Syracuse campus or our innovative hybrid format based at the Wauwatosa campus.
+Choose between a fully on-site experience at our Syracuse campus or our innovative hybrid format.
 The hybrid program combines the convenience of online coursework with essential hands-on training.
-Students in the hybrid program must attend on-site labs one weekend per month at our Wauwatosa, Greece, or Solon campuses.
+Students in the hybrid program must attend on-site labs one weekend per month at our Wauwatosa, Greece, Solon, or Virginia Beach campuses.